 Small cloth plates under hands and feet transform fitness exercises into a balancing act.
-How training with slide pads works – and what beginners should pay attention.
+How training with slide pads works – and what beginners should pay attention to.

 Crawling, slipping, and sliding: What sounds like fun for children is becoming part of the fitness program of many adults.
 They put small round cloth tiles under their hands and feet and whiz across the floor.